Nature Conservation

 Organic toxins adhere to plastic like a magnet attracts iron.
 With the plastic that an animal ingests, these toxins also end up in that animal’s body.
 These substances can accumulate in the tissue.
 Pathogenic bacteria can also attach to plastic.
 This poses yet another danger.
 The germs can spread over great distances via floating plastic.
 As a result, animals that would otherwise never have come into contact with the germs can still become infected.

-The consequences of plastic soup for human health
+The consequences of plastic for human health

 What effect do microplastics really have on our bodies?
 How dangerous are they exactly?
 What are the long-term consequences of the chemical additives in plastic production for our health?
 The first studies for this have started in recent years.